Why We Don’t Offer American Mahjong (and What We Do Instead)

 Sticking to What We Know

 Think of mahjong like a language with many dialects.
 American mahjong is basically a whole different dialect from the Asian styles we specialize in.
-It’s not that we have anything against it — it’s a beloved game in its own right — but running a mahjong studio means picking a lane.
-We chose the Asian versions that Mrs. K and our community know best.
+It's not that we have anything against it.
+It's a beloved game in its own right.
+But running a mahjong studio means picking a lane, and we chose the Asian versions that Mrs. K and our community know best.

 -

-Different rules & equipment.
-American mahjong uses 152 tiles (with jokers), a scoring card that changes every year, and even a pre-game tile-passing ritual called the Charleston.
-Our styles — like Hong Kong and Riichi — use a simpler, consistent 144-tile set.
+Different rules and equipment.
+American mahjong uses 152 tiles (with jokers), a scoring card that changes every year, and a pre-game tile-passing ritual called the Charleston.
+Our styles, like Hong Kong and Riichi, use a consistent 144-tile set.
 Stocking and teaching both would make our heads explode.

 -